sajjadGG/book-python/django/forms.rst

             def clean_sender(self):
                 data = self.cleaned_data['sender']

-                if "fred@myhost.com" not in data:
+                if "mark.watney@nasa.gov" not in data:
-                    raise forms.ValidationError("You have forgotten about Fred!")
+                    raise forms.ValidationError("You have forgotten about Watney!")

                 # Always return a value to use as the new cleaned data, even if
                 # this method didn't change it.